 - Pack it in pack it out!
 Litter, especially food and drink waste, is an attractant for animals and can cause issues for those who come after you.

 - Be aware wildlife!
 Wildlife lives were we like to recreate.
 Please do not disturb any wildlife and prevent your dogs from chasing wildlife, including all birds, squirrels, deer, elk etc. Be considerate of their needs and please give them plenty of space.
 Carry bear spray in case you have an encounter.
 It works not only on bears, but almost all wildlife found in the area.

 - Read all signs at the trailheads.
 Up to date information on any wildlife in the area is posted at the trailhead.
 Additional trail specific/species specific information for the area is often included in the signs at the trailhead.

 For more information on recreating and what to do for specific animals, check out Visit Big Sky Website

 We are all friends of trails, so let’s try to all be friends while on the trails.

-The Big Sky Community Organization manages 19 miles of trails that are all multi-use and multi-directional.
+The Big Sky Community Organization manages over 25 miles of trails that are all multi-use and multi-directional.
 While most of us would love to trails completely to ourselves, we will come across other trail users while out on the trail and we will need to practice good trail etiquette.
+BSCO has partnered with Outside Kind to help share best practices, principals and tips for enjoying the outdoors in our community.
 Above all else, remember to “Be Nice, Say Hi” to all other trail users.